Free UK postage on orders over £50 ● Sign up to our newsletter for 20% off your first order

 How the skin barrier gets damaged

-Soaps, alcohol-based toners, and foaming cleansers can strip away natural oils, leaving skin dry and vulnerable.
+Foaming cleansers, soaps, alcohol-based toners, and frequent exfoliation can strip away the skin’s natural oils, leaving it dry and vulnerable.

 Hormonal changes